Doctor of Philosophy in Transportation Planning and Engineering

 Other focus areas are possible and can be developed with the help of faculty advisers.
 All subject areas, of course, must be relevant to the degree sought and have a faculty member willing and able to guide the student’s research.

-The graduate coordinators consult with the departmental Graduate Committee.
+The graduate coordinators form the departmental Graduate Committee.
 All PhD applications are reviewed by the committee, and admissions decisions are made by the committee and implemented by the graduate coordinator.

-For each registration, the student’s program must be approved by their individual academic adviser .
+For each registration, the student’s program must be approved by the academic adviser and signed by the transportation program coordinator.

 Admission Criteria to PhD Program